asavinov/intelligent-trading-bot/README.md

 Here are some most important fields (in both `App.py` and `config.json`):
 * `symbol` it is a trading pair like `BTCUSDT` - it is important for almost all cases
 * `data_folder` - location of data files which are needed only for batch scripts and not for services
-* `model_folder` - location of trained ML models which are stored by batch scripts and then are loaded by the services
 * Analyzer parameters.
 These mainly columns names.
   * `labels` List of column names which are treated as labels.
 If you define a new label used for training and then for prediction then you need to specify its name here.
 Note that we use multiple target variables (e.g., with different prediction horizons) and multiple prediction algorithms.
   * `class_labels_all` It is not used by the system and is created for convenience by listing *all* labels we compute so that it is easier to choose labels we want to experiment with during hyper-parameter tuning.